-Add more telemetry - see the sections below - and then publish your app to get live diagnostic and usage feedback.
+Add more telemetry (see the next sections) and then publish your app to get live diagnostics and usage feedback.

-- Use the application, opening different pages so that it generates some telemetry.
+- In the app, open various pages so that it generates some telemetry.

-- Wait a few seconds and click Refresh.
+- Wait a few seconds, and then click Refresh.

-Where to find the Azure Diagnostics information in Application Insights:
+You can find the Azure Diagnostics information in Application Insights in the following locations: